 I believe that, for the truly healthy woman, menopause is symptomless, and will tend to occur later in life than is presently the norm.
 According to the North American Menopause Society the normal age for menopause is 51.

 It is the unhealthy body, I believe, which experiences more problematic menopause.
 There are the health advantages in having late menopause.
-There is evidence that aging effectively accelerates once a woman has gone through menopause.
 The Naval Medical Center in San Diego performed a study that indicated that, the later the menopause, the less cognitive decline later in life.
 Higher levels of estrogen give extra protection against osteoporosis, heart disease, strokes and wrinkles.
 This research was done, of course, on the cooked-food population.
 My hypothesis: On raw foods , we will find that there is not much of a link between aging rates and menopause.

 Some doctors claim that late menopause can increase the risk of breast cancer, because of higher levels of natural estrogen.
 However, these are often the same doctors who recommend breast removal to avoid breast cancer.
 The best predictor of the age at which you will go through menopause is your genes.
 Ask your mother at what age she stopped her periods.
 That’s a good estimate for you.